Embassy of Syria, Washington, D.C.: Syrian Civil War

 During February 2012, large scale protests were held at the embassy, condemning the alleged "violent government crackdown" against the popular uprising taking place in Syria, which would become the beginning of the Syrian Civil War.
 These protests were caused partially by the rejection of China and Russia of a proposed resolution, during a UNSC emergency session.
 Such protests occurred in other Syrian embassies worldwide, such as London and Istanbul.

 While the Syrian embassy remained open after the Assad government's crackdown upon Arab Spring protestors, Syrian diplomat Bassam Barabandi was actively working with the Syrian Opposition and United States government to aid opposition figures with passports and provide information regarding the government.
+The United States subsequently recognized the diplomatic mission of the National Coalition for Syrian Revolutionary and Opposition Forces on May 5, 2014.

-On December 8, 2024, the Assad regime fell following Syrian opposition offensives.
-Eight days later on the 16th, an event was held outside the closed embassy building in DC calling for peace in Syria.
-Attendants of the event included Debra Tice, mother of Austin Tice, an American journalist kidnapped in Syria while reporting on the civil war.

-The Syrian embassy was reopened in September 19, 2025, with Syrian Foreign Minister Asaad al-Shaibani raised the new Syrian flag over the embassy building.
+On December 8, 2024, the Assad regime fell following the Syrian opposition offensives.
+Eight days later, on December 16, an event was held outside the closed chancery calling for peace in Syria.
+Attendees included Debra Tice, the mother of Austin Tice, an American journalist who was kidnapped in Syria while reporting on the civil war.
+The Syrian embassy was reopened on September 19, 2025, with Syrian Foreign Minister Asaad al-Shaibani raised the new Syrian flag over the chancery.
+At the end of January 2026, the Syrian Ministry of Foreign Affairs appointed Mohammed Qanatri as Syria's new chargé d'affaires to the United States, without officially announcing the appointment.